swostika77/Vehicle-Rental-System/README.md

 # Vehicle-Rental-System
 vehicle rental system is a form of renting site that allows customer to easy access to own a vehicle for certain interval of time
+The objective of this project is to design and develop a Vehicle Rental System that simplifies the process of booking, renting, returning, and managing vehicles for both customers and administrators.
+The system aims to provide a user-friendly interface and a reliable backend database using C++ with Qt and SQLite, ensuring efficient and secure vehicle rental operations.